Zaibatsu89/EmptyApp/README.md

 # EmptyApp

-A .NET MAUI application built with .NET 10.
+A .NET MAUI solution built with .NET 10.

 ## Requirements